mendix/docs/content/en/docs/refguide8/modeling/menus/view-menu/project-explorer/security/studio-security-enabled.md

 The Mendix SSO module also adds user management to your app.
 With user management you can manage app users.

-{{% alert type="info" %}}If your project already has the Mendix SSO module installed, you will not be able to enable security from Studio.
+{{% alert color="info" %}}If your project already has the Mendix SSO module installed, you will not be able to enable security from Studio.
 You can only set security manually in Studio Pro meeting the following requirements:

 * Security should be set to **Production** <br/>
 * The Mendix SSO module should be set up to enable single sign on